Winona, Minnesota: Geography

-Just northeast of the city, connected to Winona via a number of bridges, is Latsch Island.
+Just northeast of the city, connected to it by several bridges, is Latsch Island.
 Officially part of the city since 1998, Latsch Island has been home to a unique community of houseboat ("Boathouse") residents for several decades.

-The United States Office of Management and Budget has designated Winona as the principal city of the Winona, MN Micropolitan Statistical Area (μSA).
+The United States Office of Management and Budget has designated Winona the principal city of the Winona, MN Micropolitan Statistical Area (μSA).

 Climate

 Winona's weather station records the warmest climate of any in Minnesota, with a normal year-round average (1971–2000) temperature of 48.9 F compared to 43.2 F in Austin to the city's southwest or 45.4 F in Minneapolis, to the northwest, which experiences a strong urban heat island effect.
-Temperatures are generally very mild by Minnesota standards year-round; the January mean is 17.6 F, while that of July is 75.8 F. Winona has a humid continental climate (Dfa) with hot, humid summers and cold, snowy winters.
+Temperatures are generally very mild by Minnesota standards; the January mean is 17.6 F, while that of July is 75.8 F. Winona has a humid continental climate (Dfa) with hot, humid summers and cold, snowy winters.